Testicular Cancer Treatment in Tucson, AZ

 What are the Tests for Testicular Cancer Diagnosis?

-To properly diagnose testicular cancer, doctors will conduct a brief exam of your testicles, take a standard blood sample, and do an ultrasound of the testicles.
+To properly diagnose testicular cancer, urologists will conduct a brief exam of your testicles, take a standard blood sample, and do an ultrasound of the testicles.
 In more detail, this process is outlined below:

 At this point, you will be recommended to a urologist who specializes in the treatment of testicular cancer.
-The urologist will perform a biopsy of the testicle and if they find cancerous cells, doctors will recommend it be removed as soon as possible.
+The urologist will perform a biopsy of the testicle and if they find cancerous cells, urologists will recommend it be removed as soon as possible.
 If, however, results are positive for a condition not related to testicular cancer, the urologist can place the testicle back inside of the scrotum.

 It’s also very important to determine whether or not it has had time to spread to another part of the body.
-To test this, doctors will administer a CT scan to confirm this it has not spread.
+To test this, urologists will administer a CT scan to confirm this it has not spread.

 What Are My Testicular Cancer Treatment Options?

-- Surgery– Usually a first choice from patients, this typically involves doctors making a small incision to the scrotum to remove the cancerous testicle.
+- Surgery– Usually a first choice from patients, this typically involves urologists making a small incision to the scrotum to remove the cancerous testicle.
 Then, the vas-deferens are tied together to ensure that the cancer does not spread, and then the scrotum is sewn back to normal.
 This is called a radical inguinal orchiectomy.

 - Chemotherapy– This type of treatment uses swallowable pills or injection-based medicine to target the cancer.
 Usually, this treatment is provided through IV and fed through the veins.